Cyphre117/PrototypeDevTDD/TDD.md

 # Research

 ## Feasibility

-* A team last year did it
+* Spoken to programmers from a team last year who wrote their own framework from scratch

-## Current Progress

-* david is working on building an engine for OpenGL
-* davide is building openGLES projects for android
-* Thomas is iterating on prototypes
+* The game concept is fairly simple and there are 3 motivated programmers
+* Online resources to aid in the creation of the basic framework

 ## Challenges identified